Skip to main content

 Flow Invocation Schemas

-Similar to other remote web services and APIs, Prismatic Flows can be invoked by AI agents when they are expressed as tools.
+Similar to other remote web services and APIs, Prismatic flows can be invoked by AI agents when they are expressed as tools.

 Invocation schema

-To make a flow compatible with LLM calls, the LLM must understand the structure of requests that the flow expects.
+The LLM must understand the structure of requests that the flow expects.
 For example, if you have a flow that fetches a person given their first and last name, it may expect a request body like this:

 {